Animals of South Georgia

 Tourists have become increasingly fascinated with this remote island too.
 But it’s not just the rugged landscapes and glaciers that attract adventurous Expedition Micro Cruise operators like Secret Atlas to South Georgia.

-The island is home to an abundance of wildlife, including over seven million penguins, millions of breeding birds, and over 50 percent of the world’s population of southern elephant seals.
+The island is home to an abundance of wildlife, including over seven million penguins, millions of breeding birds, and over 50 percent of the world’s population of Southern elephant seals.
 South Georgia is also home to seven of the 30 species currently listed under the Agreement on the Conservation of Albatross and Petrels (ACAP).

 What animals and birds can I see in South Georgia?